lhzuin/Evolutionary-Multi-Objective-Optimization/README.md

 ## Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or new features, feel free to contact the authors @lhzuin and @asclaudino and/or to open an issue/submit a pull request.

 ## License